 Eligible Color OS 11 phones

-Per Oppo, here is the full schedule of when you can expect the first beta version of Color OS 11 on your specific device:
+Per Oppo, here is the full schedule of when you can expect the first beta version of Color OS 11 on your specific device.
+Obviously, the stable version will land on those same devices a few months afterward.

 - Q3 and Q4 2020: